Mehmet Ekici: International career

 Although he has represented Germany, the nation of his birth, at youth and U21 levels, he has elected to play for Turkey at the senior level.
-He was called up to Turkish side by Guus Hiddink for the friendly match against the Netherlands.
+He was called up to the Turkish side by Guus Hiddink for the friendly match against the Netherlands.
 On 29 March 2011, Ekici represented Turkey in his first major international match against Austria where he played right-wing with Turkish play-maker Arda Turan on the left-wing, which resulted in Turkey winning the match 2–0 and getting their UEFA Euro 2012 qualification back on-track.
-Ekici went with Turkish manager Guus Hiddink to 1.
+Ekici went with Dutch manager Guus Hiddink to 1.
 FC Nürnberg to try to persuade his close friend İlkay Gündoğan to follow in his paths in playing for Turkey.